ice-009/caravan-SOB-2025-POC/README.md

 - Modular Metrics Framework: Build a plug-in-ready system where contributors can add new analysis types (e.g., spending patterns, cluster detection) without touching core logic.

-These enhancements aim to make Caravan a powerful tool for both secure custody and user education in Bitcoin multisig wallet management.

 # What’s Next?